Skip to main content

 Events

-Currently available via Stream API
+Available via Stream API and Async API

 Events provide a way to send structured updates about specific occurrences during workflow execution.
-Unlike partial results, events are streamed to the client and can be used to communicate various execution milestones or state changes.
+Unlike partial results, events are accumulated and can be used to communicate various execution milestones or state changes.

 @Executor("example-task")